RamonOpazo/sero/AI_PLAN.md

 - Phase 2 (up next):
   9) Implement AI apply flow
-     - Controller: documents_controller.apply_ai_and_stage
+     - Controller: documents_controller.apply_ai_and_stage (declarative only)
-     - Compose prompts from enabled directives
-     - Call Ollama through service
+     - AiService: encapsulates all Ollama logic and parsing
      - Parse model response to SelectionCreate with confidence in [0,1]
      - Persist as committed=False
   10) Add endpoint to commit staged selections